fyxgaming/run/README.md

 ### As a Developer

-During development, you may find it useful to lint and test together using an uncompiled build:
+During development, you may find it useful to lint and test together on the original source:

     npm run test:dev